 Community Work Skills assists disadvantaged Queensland job seekers and low skilled workers to gain nationally recognised skills and qualifications up to a certificate III level.

-Work Skills Traineeships enable long-term unemployed and disadvantaged job seekers to be employed for up to six months on community, construction or environmental projects.
+Work Skills Traineeships enable long-term unemployed and disadvantaged job seekers to be employed for up to six months on community, public works or environmental projects.

-Ready for Work assists young people aged 15-24 to transition into the workplace by providing courses of up to 6–8 weeks on job search assistance, employability skills and training.
+Ready for Work assists disadvantaged Queenslanders transition into the workforce by providing 6–8 week courses focused on job search assistance and training.

 The Queensland Government's Skilling Queenslanders for Work initiative represents a significant investment of $240 million over four years to support up to 32,000 Queenslanders into work.

 Funding is open to community-based organisations, local councils, and school Parents and Citizens' and Parents and Friends' associations.
-Learn more about applying for funding at www.training.qld.gov.au/sqw.
+Learn more about applying for funding at desbt.qld.gov.au/training/training-careers/incentives/sqw.